Angela Helen Beckett Portrait

 Summary

-My expertise is in biotechnology with a focus on molecular microbiology.
-I use nanopore sequencing to search the genomes of environmental microorganisms for novel polymer (and thus plastic) degrading genes.
+I am a molecular microbiologist who utilises nanopore sequencing to search the genomes of environmental microorganisms for novel polymer (and thus plastic) degrading genes.
 Plastic has become so ubiquitous in the environment that some microorganisms have evolved to break it down and utilise it as a carbon source.
 We can take this process and enhance it for our own benefit.
 Namely to create a circular plastic economy, in which plastic can be efficiently recycled, instead of the de-cycling into lower quality plastic that is the current industry standard.

 Since 2020, I have helped to establish and maintain The South Coast Sequencing Hub for the COVID-19 Genomics UK (COG-UK) Consortium, for which I have been recognised as a key contributor.
 This is a network of research institutes, public health agencies and NHS Trusts, working together to understand the spread of the virus across the UK.
 Through the use of whole genome sequencing of virus samples, we are able to further understand how the virus spreads, identify direct transmission chains in hospitals and other settings, and identify potential variants of concern.